infinex-io/infinex-deployments/README.md

 - After publishing new versions of the provisioned package [Infinex](https://usecannon.com/packages/infinex), bump the version throughout the cannonfiles to match.
 - If deploying to a new chain, create a new toml file following the  naming convention: `infinex-multichain-chain-toml`.

-	`infinex-multichain-base-goerli.toml`
+	Eg: `infinex-multichain-base-goerli.toml`

 	Each network should have its own cannnonfile.
 - Add new settings and invoke actions as necessary.
 - Increment the version number and update the values in the network-specific multi-chain cannonfiles as desired.
 The main version should match Infinex version, and if it is a configuration change on the same version use a dash.
 Eg:
   Version: 3.3.5